-What to consider when choosing an ISA
+What to consider when choosing between types of ISAs

 Choosing which type of ISA is right for you will depend on your financial goals and what type of investor you are.
 Here’s a rundown of the different types of ISA and what to consider when choosing one.

 Cash ISAs are savings accounts that pay tax-free interest.
 They’re not an investment.

 Cash ISAs are available to anyone in the UK who’s 16 or over.
 They offer a low-risk way to save for short-term goals.
 Typically they do not offer great rates, and if the interest rate is lower than the rate of inflation, you may well be losing money in real terms.
 This is because if your money doesn’t grow as fast as prices do, you’ll be able to buy less with it.

 There are a few different varieties of cash ISA:

 Generally, you’ll find that the longer your money has to stay in the cash ISA or ‘locked in’, the better the rate of interest.

 Cash ISAs are protected up to £85,000 under the Financial Services Compensation Scheme.

 Stocks and shares ISAs